adityassrana/blog/_posts/2020-01-29-PyTorch-Tips.md

         @staticmethod
         def backward(ctx, grad_output):
             """
-            In the backward pass we receive a Tensor containing the gradient of the loss with respect to the output, and we need to compute the gradient of the loss with respect to the input.
+            In the backward pass we receive a Tensor containing the gradient of the loss wrt the output, and we need to compute the gradient of the loss wrt the input.
             """
             input, = ctx.saved_tensors
             grad_input = grad_output.clone()